Types of unwelcome calls

 - Emails that include a zip file, an .exe or other suspicious attachment

 - Emails that display account information that doesn’t match your Telstra account details.
-(You can refer to Telstra 24x7 My Account for accurate account information)
+(You can refer to My Telstra for accurate account information)

 - Requests for your credit card, passwords, account details or personal information either by replying to the email, or by asking you to ‘click a link’ and fill in a web form